telekom/3gpp-meeting-tools/3GPP Tools/README.md

 * **Missing / Ghost Meetings in DB:** If 3GPP deletes an old folder from their FTP server, Phase 1 cannot find it.
 However, the Phase 3 Upsert Engine will find the historical record on the DynaReport page and *force* it into your database anyway.
 These meetings will have a valid 3GPP Portal link, but their FTP links will lead to a 404.
 * **The "3GPP Empty String" Crash:** The scraper uses advanced unicode normalization to handle 3GPP's notorious formatting errors (like using non-breaking hyphens in dates or completely omitting table columns).
 If a meeting appears with blank dates, try clicking "Sync this Meeting" via the right-click menu to run the heuristic parser again.
-* **COM Errors & File Locks:** If Visio or PowerPoint crash in the background, invisible instances of the programs might get stuck in your system's memory and lock your files.
+* **COM Errors & File Locks:** If Visio, Outlook, or PowerPoint crash in the background, invisible instances of the programs might get stuck in your system's memory and lock your files.
 Click the **🖥️ Task Manager** button in the app console and click **Kill Ghosts** to instantly clear them out without losing your active work.
 * **The Table Resizing "Amnesia":** If a dropdown menu is open while filtering TDocs, the row heights might appear squished.
 Qt inherently suspends geometry calculations while popups are active to save memory.
 * **Word Splitter Memory Throttling:** Slicing a heavy `.docx` file unzips a massive XML tree into your RAM.
 To prevent memory crashes and disk thrashing, the parallel processing is hard-capped at 3 maximum threads.
 You will see the chapters output in batches of 3 in the console.